-- Dracula, of course, bears one as well during his apparition here.
+- Dracula, of course, bears one as well during his apparition.

-- Tywin Lannister in Game of Thrones.
-Justified because it is actor's Charles Dance real hair, while the character's counterpart from the A Song of Ice and Fire books sports a Bald of Evil after completely shaving his head
+- Tywin Lannister has a sharp blond one.
+Justified because it is actor's Charles Dance real hair, while the character's counterpart from the A Song of Ice and Fire books sports a Bald of Evil after completely shaving his head.

 - Gene Simmons of KISS has a very prominent one while in make-up.